 - Wireframe: A wireframe, on the other hand, is the layout of each individual page of the site.
 It outlines and maps out the elements and content, from headlines to CTAs and subscription boxes, on each page.
 Most agencies wireframe both the desktop and mobile versions of the pages.

-This phase will help you plan your on-site buyers’ journey, finetune the features and other elements, as well as envision the result.
+This stage of website development will help you plan your on-site buyers’ journey, finetune the features and other elements, as well as envision the result.

 The user interface (UI) design stage will introduce your branding and complete the look and feel of your website.